VTrelat/BasicCompiler/examples/README.md

 ## Compilation

 You can run `make` to compile all the source files provided.
-ASM files are also generator for you to check out
+ASM files are also generated for you to check out

 ## Running the example